Team-Tree-Dog/One-Word-Story/README.md

 - Clone the repository and open the project in IntelliJ
 - Run `git checkout 58-view-spring-view` in terminal to switch to the latest version of the project
 - Ensure that Gradle and SDK versions in Intellij are configured to Java 17
-- Setup a configuration to start the `Main` method in the `runner` submodule:
+- Setup a configuration to start the `net.onewordstory.core.Main` method in the `runner` submodule:
 <img width="712" alt="image" src="https://user-images.githubusercontent.com/47086586/206599530-cdaf6fc5-6740-4cf1-b54b-11f9deb25bf8.png">

 - Run the configuration